trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ## OpenPGP File Encryption and Secure Communication {#secure-com}

-OnlyKey is OpenPGP compatible and the worlds first plug and play encryption device.
+OnlyKey is OpenPGP compatible and the world's first plug and play encryption device.
 It is universally supported and does not require special software or drivers.
 With OnlyKey and Keybase together you have offline cold storage of your OpenPGP keys and can still easily encrypt messages and files.

 {% include tip.html content="Watch a video [here](https://vimeo.com/374653109) that demonstrates using OnlyKey WebCrypt for file encryption<br>[![How-To: Use OnlyKey WebCrypt for file encryption](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/webcrypt.png)](https://vimeo.com/374653109)" %}

 1) **[OnlyKey WebCrypt Web App](https://docs.crp.to/webcrypt.html)** is supported on Firefox, Brave, Edge (new) and Google Chrome for sending secure messages right in the browser.
-It is also supported on Android and iOS for more information [read this](https://docs.crp.to/mobile.html).
+It is also supported on Android and iOS, for more information [read this](https://docs.crp.to/mobile.html).

-2) **[OnlyKey WebCrypt Native App](https://docs.crp.to/webcrypt.html)** provides the same app functionality but as a native app for that runs on Windows, mac OS, or Linux.
+2) **[OnlyKey WebCrypt Native App](https://docs.crp.to/webcrypt.html)** provides the same app functionality but as a native app that runs on Windows, macOS, or Linux.

 {% include note.html content="Private keys are securely stored on OnlyKey and are not accessible to the app or to the browser.
 This is in contrast to for example PGP/GPG software, webmail (i.e. Protonmail), and smartphone apps.
 Additionally, physical user presence is required to process secure messages/files.
 This is in contrast to Smart Cards which only require a PIN code that can be captured and replayed without physical user presence." %}